chris1384/mta-tas-dm/README.md

 BACKSPACE - hold it to rewind the run while recording (+Left Shift to speed it up | +Left Alt to slow it down) /saver [name] - save the recorded data to a file /loadr [name] - load an existing run
+/autotas - toggle Auto-TAS (trigger record or playback on map start) /clearall - clear all data
 /debugr - toggle debugging
 ```